MicrosoftDocs/Devices-docs/surface-hub/surface-hub-install-chromium-edge.md

 1. If you don’t know your version or would like to confirm, open your Edge browser and go to edge://version.
 2. Navigate to **Surface Hub > Device management**.
 Under **Provisioning packages**, select **Add or remove a provisioning package.**
 3. If you have used the earlier installer to pin Microsoft Edge Dev on the Start Menu, click **Custom Start Menu** from the list and click **Remove.**
-4. If you have used a custom start layout policy, you will need to modify it using the latest Edge path, as described in the section below “Display Microsoft Edge in the Surface Hub Start menu.”
+4. If you have used a custom start layout policy, you will need to modify it using the latest Edge path, as described in the section below [Display Microsoft Edge in the Surface Hub Start menu](#display-microsoft-edge-in-the-surface-hub-start-menu).
 5. Now you can provision MicrosoftEdgeDevUninstaller.ppkg.
 6. Once Edge Dev is removed from **All Apps**, first remove "MicrosoftEdgeDevInstaller" and then remove "MicrosoftEdgeDevUninstaller."
 7. This successfully uninstalls Microsoft Edge Dev.
 You can now install the standard version.